New Mexico Rattler: History

 The contest ended in April 2002, with the name, "New Mexico Rattler", chosen from a 4-year-old's submission in May.
 The owners selected the name because of its likeness to the predator and state.
 In early May, steel supports began to be built, with construction of the wooden track taking place soon after.
-The park began advertising the New Mexico Rattler on billboards during the summer season to promote its roller coaster.
 The roller coaster's anticipated opening date was set back in June due to construction delays; a new opening date scheduled for mid-July.
 A second set back to its opening date in July delayed the roller coaster's opening near the fall season, due to pending delivery of construction materials.
 In late July, manufacturer CCI filed for Chapter 7 bankruptcy in the U.S. District Court for the Southern District of Ohio, ending operation.

 At the time of the manufacturer's bankruptcy, the "roller coaster was 95% finished".
 Following CCI's closure, the park employed seventeen previous workers from manufacturer and another eight workers to finish the roller coaster.
 The delays caused additional costs to the $2 million initially slated for its construction, and the bankruptcy was partially attributed by industry experts to the amusement market decline.
-Advertising on billboard's originally with the roller coaster would be absent until its opening.
-Final test runs for the roller coaster were conducted on September 27, 2002, and would open the next day, September 28.
+The roller coaster was removed from advertising that had been intended to promote it until it opened.
+Final test runs for the roller coaster were conducted on September 27, 2002, and it opened the next day, September 28.

 Ride experience

 After leaving the station, the train dips to the right before ascending the 25.4-degree, 80 ft lift hill.
 Cresting the hill, the train descends the 52-degree, 75 ft right-banked drop, reaching its maximum speed of 47 mph.
 It then traverses a series of left-banked hills before descending into a drop.
 The train ascends to the left before dropping into a succession of curved hills; thereafter entering a right-banked hill.
 Following the banked turn, the train continually descends into the 125 ft tunnel, emerging in an upward right banked turn.
 The train continues downward into a right turn, ascending a few hills before banking into the left turn.
-Exiting the turn, the train goes slightly right into the final brake run; before turning right to enter the station.
-One cycle of the roller coaster takes approximately a minute and fifteen seconds the complete.
+Exiting the turn, the train goes slightly right into the final brake run before turning right to enter the station.
+One cycle of the roller coaster takes approximately a minute and fifteen seconds to complete.